syntelos/geda-libra/README.txt

 Tools for generating gEDA symbols and schematics in a spreadsheet table driven project.

+    Available via

+       java -jar geda-libra.jar

 	  sym

 	      Generate symbols from tables.
 See sym.txt

 	  sch

 	      In development, see sch.txt

 	  svg

 	      Manipulate SVG Path "d" data for use in GSCHEM.
 See svg.txt

+	  table

+	      In development, graphical user interface

 TODO